What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 - Typical terms: ≥90% output at year 10, ≥80% at year 25 (varies by brand)

-- Most vulnerable to: degradation beyond specified rates (which cleaning rarely affects directly)
+- Most vulnerable to: degradation beyond specified rates

 Most warranty claims following maintenance incidents fall under the product warranty, not performance.

-7 Things That Void Solar Panel Warranties
+7 Things That Void Your Solar Panel Warranty

 1. Pressure Washing